Xcool1/portfolio/README.md

 ## About
-I am a computer Science and Economics student with an entrepreneurial mindset and passion for data science, software engineering, and user experience.
+I am a computer Science and Economics BSLAS graduate from University of Illinois at Urbana-Champaign with an entrepreneurial mindset and passion for data science, software engineering, and user experience.
 This website is to showcase some of the projects I have worked on in more detail.

 ## Resume